NotSoOld/OpenGPSS/Manual.md

 and single braces for *try* and *if*/*else_if*/... blocks.

-Every line in executive area (except braces) starts with *mark separator* ':', if no mark points to this line, or with name of the mark followed by mark separator.
+Every line in executive area (except curly braces) starts with name of the mark followed by mark separator.
 In other words, presence of mark separator in the line means that xact can be transported to this line.
+Curly braces **cannot** be addressed, it will lead to errors.

-If xact reaches some executive line, it tries to execute it (except single braces and *inject* block - it executes automatically) using its own parameters if needed.
+If xact reaches some executive line, it tries to execute it (except single curly braces and *inject* block - it executes automatically) using its own parameters if needed.

 Nearly every parameter - queue/facility name, *wait*/*travel*/*if* parameters - can be not just words, but complex expressions.
 They will be parsed to a string/number before block execution.
 (Except parameters in definitions and *inject* block, because these are parsed before any execution of blocks starts.)